The lost city trek in Colombia, a guide to la Ciudad Perdida

 DAY 3:

 Again we have an early breakfast and right after we start climbing up the 1.200 steps to reach the beautiful lost city.
+The last part of the stairs are steep!
+Make sure to be prepared for all the mosquito’s, because we were eaten alive.
 The trail was constructed by Tayrona people.
 The guides will share their knowledge about all the ancient relics and stories of the people who used to live there.
-We get some time to explore and take pictures by ourselves before we have to continue to make it back in time to our campsite for the night.
+We got some time to explore the lost city by ourselves and take pictures before we have start heading back.
+Unfortunately we had to make it back in time to our campsite for the night, because I’d have loved to spend more time at this beautiful site.
+You’ll hike down to a campsite a third of the way so you don’t have to it all on day 4.

 This a 7 hours day trek 6 km, uphill in the morning and mostly downhill in the afternoon